8000 GitHub - smartrent/alarmist: Alarm handling and synthetic alarm creation in Elixir

 Hex version API docs CircleCI REUSE status

-Alarmist extends Erlang's Alarm Handler to support subscriptions, conditional logic for triggering new alarms, and more.
-Alarmist aims to be unintrusive and supports existing conventions for naming and using alarms.
-Only the end user's application need depend on Alarmist.
+Alarmist builds on Erlang’s alarm_handler by adding support for subscriptions, conditional logic, and other advanced features.
+It is designed to be non-intrusive and adheres to existing conventions for naming and using alarms.
+Only the end user's application needs to depend on Alarmist.

 What are alarms